pedraal/vue-handyga/docs/advanced/README.md

 To make Google Analytics integration really easy, according to RGPD requirements, the plugin has a built-in component handling consent request and cookie deposit for you.

 Simply register this component in your main vue component.
-On mount, it will call the [`.processCookieConsent()`](#processcookieconsent-callback-optionnal) method.
+On mount, it will call the [`.processConsent()`](#processconsent-callback-optionnal) method.
 If the user has never been asked for consent, it will render a notification component.
 Otherwise, the plugin will use the stored user's choice to start tracking or not.

 ::: warning
 As the built-in UI registers a Vuex store module to handle UI state, you'll need to install Vuex and import it in your project